34 Most Common SoapUI Interview Questions and Answers

 Q #1.
 What are web services?

 Ans.
 Web services are web components that transfer data between client and server.
 The client sends a web request to the server and the server then responds to the client.
-The response and request are related and different requests evoke the corresponding response.
+The responses and requests are related and different requests evoke the corresponding responses.

 Q #2.
 What is the primary challenge when testing web services?